isomerpages/moe-xinminpri/_cca/Clubs and Societies/Environmental Science Club.md

 As leaders and collaborators, members take purposeful action to promote eco-friendly practices and influence responsible environmental behaviours within the school community.

-Key Programmes
+### Key Programmes

-1. Environmental Literacy & Awareness
+* Environmental Literacy & Awareness
 Members build foundational knowledge of environmental science and develop awareness of key global issues such as climate change, deforestation, soil erosion, oil spills, and transboundary haze.

-2. Scientific Inquiry & Exploration
+* Scientific Inquiry & Exploration
 Students apply scientific thinking and inquiry skills through hands-on experiments and investigations to better understand environmental concepts.

-3. Biodiversity & Environmental Stewardship
+* Biodiversity & Environmental Stewardship
 Members gain appreciation of ecosystems and biodiversity through activities such as terrarium creation, hydroponics, and rice planting, fostering a sense of stewardship for the environment.

-4. Creative & Hands-on Sustainability
+* Creative & Hands-on Sustainability
 Students practise sustainability through creative reuse and upcycling initiatives, including making paper mâché germination kits, reusable bags from T-shirts, and baskets from recycled materials.

-5. Experiential & Outdoor Learning
+* 5Experiential & Outdoor Learning
 Learning is extended beyond the classroom through outdoor experiences, such as school garden tours, allowing students to connect directly with nature.

-6. Communication & Outreach
+* Communication & Outreach
 Members develop communication skills through sustainability campaigns, including poster design and visual advocacy to raise awareness within the school community.

-7. Advocacy & Environmental Action
+* Advocacy & Environmental Action
 Students take on active roles as environmental advocates by leading initiatives such as Meat-Free Day and Car-Free Day, promoting sustainable lifestyles among their peers.

 Through these rich experiences, members translate awareness into meaningful action, develop leadership and collaboration skills, and inspire fellow Xinminites to become responsible stewards of the environment.